How Climate Change is Altering Bird Migration | LatestLY

 Warmer temperatures can remove the threat of food scarcity, leading birds to shorten their routes or not flying back to their original habitat at all.

-This, in turn, can lead to conflicts over food between migratory birds and the resident animals.
-While some migratory birds, such as the Arctic Tern, have compensated for strong winds by expending more energy on their journeys, other species have succumbed to the pressures of human activity.
+This, in turn, can lead to conflicts over food between migratory birds and resident animals.
+While some migratory birds, such as the Arctic tern, have compensated for strong winds by expending more energy on their journeys, other species have succumbed to the pressures of human activity.

-One such was the Slender-billed Curlew, which was declared extinct in 2024.
+One such bird was the slender-billed curlew, which was declared extinct in 2024.
 Researchers believe the breed failed to adapt to habitat loss.

 How to help migratory birds on their journeys

-Though humans often feed birds, putting food out for migratory birds can, says Rilla, do them more harm than good.
-If they eat are given bread and seeds meant for people, they might feel too full to eat the things that provide them with crucial nutrients.
-He adds that putting food in places where it will be easy to spot could expose birds to predators.
+Though humans often feed birds, Rilla said putting food out for migratory birds can do them more harm than good.
+If they are given bread and seeds meant for people, they might feel too full to eat the things that provide them with crucial nutrients.
+He added that putting food in places where it will be easy to spot could expose birds to predators.

-Instead, Rilla recommends helping these sky travelers by urging governments to expand the network of protected areas through international treaties such as the Convention on the Conservation of Migratory Species of Wild Animals.
+Instead, Rilla recommended helping these travelers by urging governments to expand the network of protected areas through international treaties such as the Convention on the Conservation of Migratory Species of Wild Animals.

-The United Nations Environment Programme is aligned with these recommendations but suggests going further by creating more 'bird-friendly' places.
-This year's World Migratory Bird Day emphasizes promoting coexistence between humans and birds.
-The key message is encouraging the creation of healthy habitats, reducing pollution, and avoiding glass buildings, which pose a significant collision risk for birds.
+The United Nations Environment Program is aligned with these recommendations, but suggests going further by creating more bird-friendly places.
+This year's World Migratory Bird Day, on May 10, emphasizes promoting the coexistence between humans and birds.
+The key message is encouraging the creation of healthy habitats, reducing pollution and avoiding glass buildings, which pose a significant collision risk for birds.

-If migratory birds start to disappear, it could impact agriculture and the food chain.
-In other words, as Rillo says "whatever happens to them could also happen to us."
+If migratory birds start to disappear, it could affect agriculture and the food chain.
+In other words, as Rillo said, "whatever happens to them could also happen to us."